Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: The Impact of Dark Matter Interactions on the PBH Halo Profile

 If make an large simplification and suppose that the stars in the galaxy roughly form a regular square lattice with $l = 10^{-2}$pc spacings, then it follows that the closest encounter of a PBH with a star located at one of these lattice sites is roughly \beq d\sim \frac{l}{\sqrt{N}} = 10^{-6} \rm pc. \eeq It follows that during the history of the PBH one anticipates that such close encounters with stars should truncate the PBH's associated dark matter halo to around \beq r_T(\mathrm{bulge}) \sim d\left(\frac{M_{\rm halo}}{2M_\odot}\right)^{\frac{1}{3}}\sim 10^{-6}\mathrm{pc} \left(\frac{d}{10^{-6}~\mathrm{pc}}\right) \left(\frac{M_{\mathrm{halo}}}{1 M_\odot}\right)^{\frac{1}{3}}. \eeq Outside of the bulge, where encounters are less common, this can be a much larger scale: $l = 1\rm pc$, so $N \sim \mathcal{O}(10^6)$, hence $d = 10^{-3} \mathrm{pc}$ and so: \beq r_T(\mathrm{disk}) \sim 10^{-3}\mathrm{pc} \left(\frac{d}{10^{-3}~\mathrm{pc}}\right) \left(\frac{M_{\mathrm{halo}}}{1 M_\odot}\right)^{\frac{1}{3}}. \eeq Furthermore, PBHs that are in the dark matter halo, have significantly suppressed encounter rate (only when they cross the disk, twice per their orbit of the galaxy) and so their terminal radius can be even larger.

 For the total mass of the PBH halo prior to the close encounter $M_{\rm halo}$ we have normalised the expression to $M_\odot$.
 Moreover, in Appendix \ref{A1} we calculate the typical total mass of the PBH halo due to accretion and also following annihilations.
 In particular, we find that $M_{\rm halo}\sim M_\bullet$ is a characteristic total mass for the PBH dark matter halo and thus $ r_T\sim 10^{-6}\mathrm{pc}$ is appropriate for $M_\bullet\sim 1M_\odot$.
 Furthermore, examining Figure \ref{Fig:length} again, we note that the right panel illustrates the case that the terminal radius of the halo is identified as $ r_T(\mathrm{bulge})$, whereas the left/centre panels assume $r_T=r_{\rm eq}$.
 Observe that the change in the stripping radius significantly impacts the expectation for the late time PBH halo profile.
+In Appendix \ref{Anew} we also discuss the possibility of PBH stripping due to interactions with other PBH.

-While this estimate of the terminal radius is a rather quick analysis, the exact details are largely unimportant for our purposes since the vast majority of dark matter annihilations will occur in the high density central region.
-Moreover, the precise radius at which the halo terminates will have little impact on the leading constraints coming from extra-galactic $\gamma$-ray observations, as we discuss in the next section.
+While this estimate of the terminal radius is a rather quick analysis, the exact details are largely unimportant for our purposes since the vast majority of dark matter annihilations will occur in the high-density central region.
+Moreover, the precise radius at which the halo terminates will have little impact on the leading constraints coming from extragalactic $\gamma$-ray observations, as we discuss in the next section.